remote-gildor/vue-drizzle-complete-deployment/README.md

 # Vue Drizzle - Complete Deployment

-This project shows a complete deployment on a blockchain (a public testnet).
-The Vue front-end is uploaded on GitHub Pages: [https://remote-gildor.github.io/vue-drizzle-complete-deployment](https://remote-gildor.github.io/vue-drizzle-complete-deployment).
+This project shows a complete deployment to a blockchain (a public testnet).

+The Vue front-end is uploaded to GitHub Pages: [https://remote-gildor.github.io/vue-drizzle-complete-deployment](https://remote-gildor.github.io/vue-drizzle-complete-deployment).

+The contract is deployed to the Görli testnet, so make sure to set MetaMask to Görli and get yourself some fake ETH here (0.05 is enough): [https://goerli-faucet.slock.it/](https://goerli-faucet.slock.it/).

 ## Install npm packages

 Run `npm install` command in both root folder and the `vapp` folder.

-## Ganache
+## Ganache (localhost blockchain)

 Make sure Ganache is running on port **7545**.